plt-tud/MRT-Environment-Setup/README.md

 # MRT-Environment-Script
-This repository contains a script that prepars the enviroment for the MRT lecture hands-on activites.
+This repository contains a script that prepares the enviroment for the MRT lecture hands-on activites.